wolovim/web3py-discord-bot/README.md

 ## Disclaimer

-This bot is for educational purposes only and does not aspire to be anything robustly production-grade.
+This bot is for educational purposes and does not aspire to be anything robustly production-grade.
 Hopefully it's a good starting point for your hackathon project or next adventure.

 That said,